optionalg/datacampSCT/README.md

 3. The output of the SCT.

 - **Student's input:**<br>
 SCT's are run in the students workspace (the global environment), so you can use all objects a student created as input for the test.
-Furthermore, DataCamp gives you access to two more items, that can help you to generate useful feedback for your students:
+Furthermore, DataCamp gives you access to two more items that can help you to generate useful feedback for your students:
    - `DM.user.code`: The code written by the student as a string.
    - `DM.console.output`: The output in the console as a string.